Updated December 2015

 Advancing Health Care Access

-- 19 Reno County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Reno County residents saw KU Medical Center health care providers 34 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - A handful of Reno County residents took part in Midwest Cancer Alliance cancer prevention outreach screenings in FY15.

 - Each year, students from the KU Rural Medicine Interest Group participate in the State Fair, providing free wellness checks to attendees.